Out-of-Distribution Semantic Occupancy Prediction: Experiments

 \subsection{Ablation Studies}

-\textbf{Semantic-aware Anomaly Scoring:} Table~\ref{tab:ood_vaa-kitti_modified} demonstrates the effectiveness of our proposed Semantic-aware Anomaly Scoring (ASS).
+\textbf{Anomalis-Sensitive Scoring.} Table~\ref{tab:ood_vaa-kitti_modified} demonstrates the effectiveness of our proposed Anomalis-Sensitive Scoring (ASS).
 Compared to the other three scoring methods, our approach improves AuPRC$_r$ by more than $10\%$ across all scales.
-This is because we incorporate the spatial occupancy characteristics of different objects in 3D space, applying a cosine similarity method for instance-level objects while using an entropy-based approach for larger and more uniform regions.
-Moreover, in terms of AuROC, we also achieved impressive improvements.

-\textbf{Geometry Prior:} In Table~\ref{tab:ood_vaa-kitti_modified_geometry_prior}, we analyze the importance of Geometry Prior by examining AuPRC$_r$ and AuROC.
-With the geometry prior, the network achieves a significant improvement in AuPRC$_r$.
-In the absence of the geometry prior, the higher AuROC score is due to the fact that it also considers the uncertainty of empty voxel as an anomaly voxel.
-In our dataset, positive samples are extremely rare, making the AuPRC$_r$ metric more suitable for evaluating the model's performance.

-\textbf{Impact of Depth Prior:} Table~\ref{tab:ood_vaa-kitti_combined} demonstrates the impact of different depth models on detection performance.
-Using only monocular depth estimation, our method outperforms the baseline by $1.1\%$.
-With the more accurate MSNet3D model~\cite{shamsafar2022mobilestereonet}, the improvement reaches $0.57\%$.
-The top-down observation perspective mitigates depth map limitations, enabling our network with monocular depth to nearly match the baseline's performance using stereo-depth maps.
+This improvement stems from our dual-strategy design, which applies cosine similarity to compact instances and entropy to homogeneous regions, effectively matching the scoring to each object's spatial characteristics for better OoD identification.

+\textbf{Geometry Prior.} Table~\ref{tab:ood_vaa-kitti_modified_geometry_prior} evaluates the role of the geometry prior via AuPRC$_r$ and AuROC.
+Including the prior substantially improves AuPRC$_r$.
+Without it, the higher AuROC arises because empty voxel uncertainty is also scored as anomalous.
+Given the scarcity of positive samples in our dataset, AuPRC$_r$ is the more appropriate performance metric.